Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Background

-Network science has been a very useful tool to answer the most diverse problems in several scientific fields~\citep{vespignani2018twenty}.
-A large number of topological, statistical, spectral, and combinatorial properties metrics that extract information from networks are available in the literature~\citep{Albert2002,Barabasi2016,Costa2007,peach2021hcga,vanessa2022}.
-We can group these metrics into global, local, and "intermediate" features.
-The first group quantifies properties involving all network elements, the second properties over a given node or edge, and the last properties that involve subsets of the network, such as subgraphs.
-These metrics used in monoplex contexts can be extended to MNets.
-Most of the common topological metrics can be extended straightforwardly to \textit{intra-layer metrics} by just computing them over the intra-layer edges.
-These metrics can also be extended to the whole MNet, computing them over both intra-layer and inter-layer edges~\citep{kivela2014multilayer,huang2021survey}.
-Other approaches rely on measurements and properties in the tensor analysis literature~\citep{kivela2014multilayer}.
+Network science stands as a valuable tool for addressing diverse problems in various scientific disciplines~\citep{vespignani2018twenty}.
+A plethora of topological, statistical, spectral, and combinatorial metrics, extracting information from networks, is available in the literature~\citep{Albert2002,Barabasi2016,Costa2007,peach2021hcga,vanessa2022}.
+These metrics can be categorized into global, local, and "intermediate" features.
+The first group quantifies properties involving all network elements, the second focuses on properties over a specific node or edge, and the last pertains to properties that involve subsets of the network, such as subgraphs.
+In multilayer contexts, these metrics find natural extensions to MNets.
+Most common topological metrics can be straightforwardly extended to \textit{intra-layer metrics} by computation over intra-layer edges.
+Furthermore, these can also be applied to the entire MNet by computation over both intra-layer and inter-layer edges~\citep{kivela2014multilayer,huang2021survey}.
+Other approaches rely on measurements and properties inspired in tensor analysis literature~\citep{kivela2014multilayer}.